sharon884/Pass-Go-client/README.md

-# Pass-Go - Digital Event Ticketing Platform (Frontend)
+# Pass-Go - Digital Event Ticketing Platform (Frontend) [Beta Version]

 This is the **frontend** client application for **Pass-Go**, a digital event ticket selling platform designed to help small event organizers grow their events digitally.

+> **Status:** Beta version — currently implementing CI/CD pipelines and Dockerization for both frontend and backend.

 Built with **React.js** as part of a full MERN stack app, Pass-Go enables users to: